The halo bias for number counts on the light cone from relativistic N-body simulations: The simulations

 The simulation uses the public version 1.2\footnote{\url{https://github.com/gevolution-code/gevolution-1.2}} of the relativistic N-body code \textit{gevolution}.
 This code solves Einstein's equations together with the geodesic equation for the particle ensemble, and evolves all six degrees of freedom of the metric in Poisson gauge under the weak-field assumptions.
 All scalar, vector and tensor perturbations are included at first order, while the first and second spatial derivatives are included to all orders for the scalar potentials.
+Since we are in $\Lambda$CDM cosmology, relativistic corrections are expected to be extremely small and our results should be in good agreement with a Newtonian calculation.
 Details on the code can be found in Refs.~\cite{Adamek:2015eda,Adamek:2016zes}.
 Our observer is chosen to occupy one of the corners of the periodic domain, and the data on the light cone are stored on the fly.
 Comoving positions and peculiar velocities of the particles are recorded when their trajectories intersect the background past light cone, while the metric perturbations are stored on spherical pixelised maps, that are concentric around the observer and spaced by a radial separation equal to the grid resolution.
 The pixelisation is handled by the \texttt{HEALPix} library \cite{Gorski:2004by}.
 These data are used by a post-processing routine that integrates the null geodesic equations backwards in time from the observer to each target object.
-The null geodesic equations are solved using a scheme which is non-perturbative for the scalar part of the gravitational potential.
+The null geodesic equations are solved using a scheme which is non-perturbative for the scalar part of the gravitational potential $\phi$.
 The gravitomagnetic vector potential and the transverse and traceless tensor modes are neglected in this post-processing step for simplicity, but they could easily be included.
 The method is identical to the one described in detail in Ref.~\cite{Lepori_2020b}, with the only difference that the target objects are not N-body particles but halos.
+In the context of ray tracing, the fact that we use a relativistic simulation has the benefit that the calculation is automatically self-consistent, and we do not need to consider subtleties of interpreting the data as in Newtonian simulations \cite{Adamek:2019aad}.